 BUS 190, BUS 290 Independent Study Advanced study of one or more selected topics according to students' special needs and interests in the area of business.
 A course not listed as a regular offering in the catalog.
 Requires objectives, scope of work and plan of study specified by instructor and/or student.
-Consent of advisor and Dean of Academics.
+Consent of Department Chair and Vice President of Academic Affairs'.
 May be taken more than one time.
 (1-3)

-BUS 295 Business Internship Work in a business performing a wide range of jobs in the firm to learn the business, beginning with basic duties.
-Prerequisite: permission of instructor.
-(3)
+BUS 298 Business Internship Work in a business performing a wide range of jobs in the firm to learn the business, beginning with basic duties.
+Prerequisite: permission of Department Chair (3)